SofijaErkin/a-plan-to-email-hadid-bella/README.md

-# Email Hadid Bella Manually Agsinst Depression
+# Email Hadid Bella Manually Against Depression

 This is a plan for me to email Hadid Bella against depression.